4castRenewables/windstore/upload_data.md

 Use the option `--profile <profile_name>` to set up access keys for the accounts.
 See https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html for more details.

-The profile will be saved in your `~/.aws` folder.
-In the `credentials` file are the AWS Access Key ID  and AWS Secret Access Key.
-The rest of the configurations are in the `config` file.
+The profile will be saved in your `~/.aws` folder in two files `config` and `credentials`.
+The former contains the profile, the latter the related  AWS Access Key ID and AWS Secret Access Key. `config` is

 ```
 [default]